benchristel/verse/docs/reference/functions/index.md

 # Function Reference

-This page describes each of the functions you can call in Verse code.
+This page describes the built-in functions you can use in your Verse programs.

-It is divided into several main sections.
+It is divided into several main sections:

 - The **Effects** section describes functions intended for use with the `yield` keyword.
 When combined with `yield`,